 Anecdotal evidence suggests that using your Dr title when booking flights and hotels can increase your chances of getting a free upgrade.
 Also, having “Dr” on your bank card seems to make the guys at the phonebank treat you more politely.
-This is just our opinion though – what are your experiences with this?
+That’s just our opinion though – what are your experiences with this?

-2. Annoy egomaniacs
+2. Annoy Egomaniacs

 But (assuming this is not happening in the lab) you, doctor, have a secret weapon that will take them down a peg or two.
 For it seems that the mere mention of the title “Dr” hits a very raw nerve with the alpha-person-wannabes and provides endless entertainment for all involved.

-3. Be an egomanic
+3. Be an Egomaniac

 You could go for something plain and simple like “I am The Doctor”.
 But why not push the boat out and try this for introducing yourself to people at cocktail parties: “I’m The Doctor.
 I’m a Time Lord.
 I’m from the planet Gallifrey in the constellation of Kasterborous.
-I’m nine Hundred and three Years Old and I’m the man who’s going to save your lives and all six billion people on the planet below.”
+I’m nine hundred and three years old and I’m the man who’s going to save your lives and all six billion people on the planet below.”

-4. Impress your relatives
+4. Impress your Relatives

-The perrenial benefit of having a PhD is that your (non-scientist, non-medical) relatives are always impressed by the fact that you could call yourself Dr, if you really wanted to.
+The perennial benefit of having a PhD is that your (non-scientist, non-medical) relatives are always impressed by the fact that you could call yourself Dr, if you really wanted to.
 Numerous possibilities arise from this.

-5. Career choices
+5. Career Choices

-6. Get free parking*
+6. Get Free Parking*

 Here’s one you might not have thought about.
 If you are visiting any major hospital, don’t forget to take full advantage of your PhD by using the spaces that have been set aside just for special people like you.
-They are normally quite close to the entrance, and marked “Doctor”.
-An amazing fringe-benefit that you thoroughly deserve for those years of hard work.
+They are normally quite close to the entrance and marked “Doctor”.
+An amazing fringe-benefit that you thoroughly deserve for all those years of hard work.

 7. Dr Dr

 I recently found out that registering yourself as Dr X (using your own name in place of X obviously) with your doctor’s surgery has an interesting benefit.
-That is, if the Dr has to explain something to you they will tend to be more technical in their explanation of your medical problem.
+That is, if the doctor has to explain something to you they will tend to be more technical in their explanation of your medical problem.

-9. Dress (non)-sense
+9. Dress (Non)-Sense

-As laid out by the thesis committee who awarded the 1st ever Phd in Paris in 1150, attaining a PhD apparently gives you the right to forgoe any sense of fashion and things like bow ties and elbow pads on your jacket.
+As laid out by the thesis committee that awarded the first ever PhD in Paris in 1150, attaining a PhD apparently gives you the right to forgo any sense of fashion and wear things like bow ties and elbow pads on your jacket.
 Yes, even if you are a woman.

-This can be taken even further: My initials (Nick Oswald) mean the second I got my PhD I became the infamous Dr NO, while our very own Martin Wilson became the footwear and fashion icon Dr Martin (Marten).
+This can be taken even further: my (Nick Oswald) initials mean the second I got my PhD I became the infamous Dr NO, while our very own Martin Wilson became the footwear and fashion icon Dr Martin (Marten).